kumahq/kuma-website/docs/docs/0.3.2/README.md

 Unlike other control planes, Kuma is easy to use.
 Anybody - from any team - can implement Kuma in [three simple steps](/install/0.3.2) across both traditional monolithic applications and modern microservices.

 Finally, by leveraging out-of-the-box policies and Kuma's powerful tagging selectors, we can implement a variety of behaviors in a variety of topologies, similar to multi-cloud and multi-region architectures.

+## Quickstart

+The getting started for Kuma can be found in the [installation page](/install/0.3.2) where you can follow the instructions to get up and running with Kuma.

+If you need help, you can chat with the [Community](/community) where you can ask questions, contribute back to Kuma and send feedback.